 This Fall I returned to Addis Ababa, Ethiopia for my second trip to help kids with facial deformities.

 The Black Lion Hospital is the only Head & Neck Surgery resident training program in Ethiopia.
 The residency program is still in its infancy and will graduate it first class of chief residents in January of 2014.
 The residents work at both The Black Lion Hospital and The Yekatit 12 Hospital in Addis Ababa.
-We have been working closely with the Department faculty, led by the Chairman, Dr. Kabede, and the former Chairman Dr. Abebe to help develop the residency curriculum and train residents.
-We have given training the form of both classroom didactics and instruction in the clinic and operating room.
+We have been working closely with the Department faculty, led by the Chairman, Dr. Kabede and the former Chairman Dr. Abebe to help develop the residency curriculum and train residents.
+We have given training the form of both classroom didactics as well as instruction in the clinic and operating room.

 It was a honor to be asked by the Department to be a Board Examiner of the five chief residents.
 Dr. Phillip Chaffin, a colleague from the University of Minnesota, and myself prepared oral board cases to assess the residents’ knowledge of otolaryngology.
 Residents’ performance scores were reported to the Chairman and will be large part evaluation of the graduation.